alexsb-software/ITW-Mobile-Backend/readme.md

         Request body =  {
         id: user's - that's to be deleted -  id
         }
-    => deletes the user denoted by this alias
+    => deletes the user denoted by this name

     POST /admin/update/key (200)
         Request body = {